coherence-community/coherence-demo/README.md

 * Check Software and Runtime Prerequisites

-  Ensure you meet the `Check Software and Runtime Prerequisites` in the [Coherence Operator Quickstart Guide](https://oracle.github.io/coherence-operator/docs/quickstart.html#prerequisites).
+  Ensure you meet the `Software and Runtime Prerequisites` in the [Coherence Operator Quickstart Guide](https://oracle.github.io/coherence-operator/docs/quickstart.html#prerequisites).

 * Add the Helm repository